-For a complete introduction to data sources, including defining a data source in JasperReports Server, see the TIBCO JasperReports Server Administrator Guide.
+For a complete introduction to data sources, including defining a data source in JasperReports Server, see the JasperReports Server Administrator Guide.

-2.3.3 Creating and Uploading an OLAP Schema
+Creating and Uploading an OLAP Schema

 In the context of JasperReports Server, an OLAP schema is a file resource stored in the repository.
 In a broader context, the OLAP schema defines a multidimensional structure containing cubes, dimensions, and measures.
-The cubes represent a real-world entity (such as annual sales), where the dimensions are the characteristics of the cube (such as product and store), and measures are the quantitative information (such as store sales and sales count).
+The cubes represent a real-world entity (such as annual sales), where the dimensions are the characteristics of the cube (such as product and store), and the measures are the quantitative information (such as store sales and sales count).

-For a detailed description of this process, see the TIBCO Jaspersoft OLAP User Guide.
+For a detailed description of this process, see the Jaspersoft OLAP User Guide.

-2.3.4 Creating a Mondrian Connection
+Creating a Mondrian Connection

 An OLAP client connection defines the type of connection and the source of the data.
 There are two types of OLAP client connections: Mondrian connections refer to local data sources in the repository; XML/A connections refer to data sources stored in a different repository or system.
 Only Mondrian connections can directly include an access grant definition.
-For more information on XML/A, refer to 5.2.1, "XML/A Definitions," on page 68.
+For more information on XML/A, refer to XML/A Definitions.

-For a detailed description of this process, see the TIBCO Jaspersoft OLAP User Guide, which is available from Jaspersoft's community website, http://community.jaspersoft.com.
+For a detailed description of this process, see the Jaspersoft OLAP User Guide, which is available from Jaspersoft's community website http://community.jaspersoft.com.

-2.3.5 Defining an MDX Query
+Defining an MDX Query